nxadm/rakudo-pkg/README.md

 # rakudo-pkg
 Create OS packages for Rakudo using Docker.
 Work in progress.

-The packages are by design minimalisticr: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.
+The packages are minimalistic by design: they don't run any pre/post scripts and all the files are installed in /opt/rakudo.
 You'll have to add /opt/rakudo/bin to your PATH.
 Add this to your .bashrc (or corresponding environment script for other shells):
 ```
 export PATH=/opt/rakudo/bin:$PATH
 ```